dcos/dcos-docs/1.10/monitoring/logging/aggregating/elk.md

     tail_files: true
     output.elasticsearch:
       hosts: ["$ELK_HOSTNAME:$ELK_PORT"]
-    EOF
     ```

+**Important:** The agent node Filebeat configuration expects tasks to write logs to `stdout` and `stderr`.
+Some DC/OS services, including Cassandra and Kafka, do not write logs to `stdout` and `stderr`.
+If you want to log these services, you must customize your agent node Filebeat configuration.

-# <a name="master"></a>Step 2: Master nodes
+# <a name="master"></a>Step 2a: Master nodes

 For each master node in your DC/OS cluster:

-1. Create a script that will parse the output of the DC/OS master `journalctl` logs and funnel them all to `/var/log/dcos/dcos.log`.
+1. Create a script `/etc/systemd/system/dcos-journalctl-filebeat.service` that parses the output of the DC/OS master `journalctl` logs and funnels them to `/var/log/dcos/dcos.log`.

     **Tip:** This script can be used with DC/OS and Enterprise DC/OS.
 Log entries that do not apply are ignored.